l11x0m7/Question_Answering_Models/README.md

 # Question_Answering_Models
-This repo collects and re-produces models related to domains of question answering and machine reading comprehension
+This repo collects and re-produces models related to domains of question answering and machine reading comprehension.

 ## comunity QA